What We Do

 Call your medical provider and stay home except to get medical care if you currently have a cough, fever, or shortness of breath

-SF DEPARTMENT OF PUBLIC HEALTH’S SHELTER IN PLACE ORDER OF MARCH 16, 2020 AND DEPARTMENT OF EMERGENCY MANAGEMENT MARCH 18, 2020 INFORMATION RELEASE
+SF DEPARTMENT OF PUBLIC HEALTH’S (Site no longer available) OF MARCH 16, 2020 AND DEPARTMENT OF EMERGENCY MANAGEMENT MARCH 18, 2020 INFORMATION RELEASE

 On March 16, the San Francisco Health Officer issued an Order, requiring residents to shelter at their place of residence, leaving residents only to engage in essential activities, essential governmental functions, or to operate essential businesses.
 The Order took effect at 12:01am on March 17, 2020 and will continue for three weeks through April 7, 2020.
 On March 18, the SF Department of Emergency Management issued more information about the city’s response to COVID-19.